johanley/covid-19-canada/README.md

 # A deep dive into the source data

-Here's exactly what's being reported right now (morning of 202-03-31) by the provinces, territories, and federal government, from east to west.
+Here's exactly what's being reported right now (morning of 2020-03-31) by the provinces, territories, and federal government, from west to east.

 [BC](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/case-counts-press-statements)